Vote Nov 4th! | get info on Early Voting Oct 25-Nov 2 | Absentee ballots |voter Info

 • OSC Disputed the Supervisor’s Claim of No Fraud

 Despite assurances from the Town Supervisor, the OSC clarified that its findings do not rule out fraud, theft, or professional misconduct.
-In his July 15 response included in the report, Supervisor Hansan wrote, “We are pleased that the audit found no misuse, misappropriation, or fraudulent use of Town funds…” The OSC disputed the Supervior's statement in a “See Note 1” annotation that stated, “Therefore, these audit results cannot be used to conclude there is no fraud, theft or professional misconduct.”
+In his July 15 response included in the report, Supervisor Hansan wrote, “We are pleased that the audit found no misuse, misappropriation, or fraudulent use of Town funds…” The OSC disputed the Supervisor Hansan's statement in a “See Note 1” annotation that stated, “Therefore, these audit results cannot be used to conclude there is no fraud, theft or professional misconduct.”

 • Broader Pattern of Financial Mismanagement